MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data-Multitenant.md

     For local versions, you will find the upgrade toolkit objects in the **UpgradeToolKit\Local Objects** folder.
 The files follow the same naming convention except they include the 2-letter local version, such as **Upgrade11001300.DK.fob** for Denmark or **Upgrade11001300.DE.fob** for Germany.

-3. Exported the permission sets (except SUPER) and permissions from the old tenant database.
+3. Exported permission sets (except SUPER) and permissions from the old tenant database.

     To exclude the SUPER permission set when running XMLPort 9171, add the filter `Role ID is <>SUPER`.